zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # September 2012: New texture compositor for humanoids

 A second part of "100 player project", necessary to render every character in one draw call (these were really expensive for us back in the day!).
 A side effect included some resolution sacrifices on character items that shirt creators aren't fond of.
 The new system managed the atlas texture memory, rebaking humanoids far away to smaller textures to conserve texture memory.
 The compositor survived with minor changes to this day, although we're now working on a new one.

+The compositor was built in a very configurable fashion, allowing the high level code to specify the layout to bake, and managing all the complex asynchronous processing and budgeting by itself.
+This allowed us to switch the composit layout completely years later for R15.

 # October 2012: Assorted memory and performance optimizations